cardano-foundation/CIPs/CIP-0013/README.md

   - [Apple Developer Docs > Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)
   - [React Native > Linking](https://reactnative.dev/docs/linking.html)

-### How URI delegation portfolio links supplement use of JSON files for the same purpose?
+### For stake pool links: How do URI delegation portfolio links supplement use of JSON files for the same purpose?

 URIs facilitate the "social element" of delegated staking and pool promotion through a socially familiar, easily accessible, and less centralised convention for sharing stake pool references and potential delegation portfolios without having to construct or host a JSON file.